nonplayer/hammercrawl/hc_core_player_3_rules.md

 #### Critical Hits and Fumbles

 If any of your Attack Dice roll a natural 20, you have earned a **Critical Hit** with that die!
 On a Critical Hit, total your damage dice (based on Hit Die) and all associated bonuses, double that total, and then apply that much damage.
-Alternately, instead of doubling the damage you can choose to apply a cool narrative or tactical effect, such as pushing your target into a pit, or insulting their lineage so heinously that they cringe in shame (giving your allies advantage against them for the next round).
+Alternately, instead of doubling the damage you can choose to apply a cool narrative or tactical effect, such as pushing your target into a pit, or insulting their lineage so heinously that they cringe in shame (giving your allies an advantage against them for the next round).

 If any of your Attack Dice roll a natural 1, you have earned a **Fumble!** result with that die.